masukomi/JekyllMail/README.md

 ## Usage ##
 The magic is all in the subject line.
+The subject line includes key-value pairs that let JekyllMail know how to categorize your email, and that it isn't spam.

-In order to differentiate your email from the spam that's almost guaranteed to find your account eventually suck in the appropriate metadata A subject line for JekyllMail has two parts the title (of your post) and the metadata which will go into the YAML frontmatter Jekyll needs.
+A subject line for JekyllMail has two parts the title (of your post) and the metadata which will go into the YAML frontmatter Jekyll needs.
 The metadata is a series of key value pairs separated by slashes.
 One of those key value pairs *must* be "secret" and the secret listed in your configuration.
 Note that the keys must contain no spaces and be immediately followed by a colon.

 	<subject> || key: value / key: value / key: value, value, value
 An example: